Putting over 50 years of experience representing injured clients to work

 The City Health Authority will determine whether a dog is “vicious” and, if so, mail notice to the dog’s owner.
 The notice informs the owner that the dog’s registration has been revoked.
 The dog owner must remove the animal from the city limits within 10 days after the notice is mailed.

 Seeking compensation in a dog bite case can be difficult, but is necessary for some victims.
 Dog attacks can change people’s lives in terms of their appearance and medical bills.
-If you have any questions, our Texas dog bite lawyers offer consultations.
+If you have any questions, our Austin dog bite lawyers offer consultations.
 Contact Byrd Davis Alden & Henrichson, LLP, today!
 Our office can be reached at 512-454-3751.